gvwilson/thirdbit/src/fiction/madica/index.md

 She let out a whoosh.
 "We made it," she said,
-setting the dinosaur down on its feet.
+setting the snarkasaurus down on its feet.

-"About time," the dinosaur grumbled.
+"About time," it grumbled.
 "Much more of that and my arm would have come out of its socket."
 *Ping!*
 It made its bubble helmet transparent again and looked around the room.